bhatvinayak/Kali-Linux-Tools/gobuster.md

 # Gobuster

-Gobuster is a tool for brute forcing URIs (Files and Directories) and DNS subdomains.
+Gobuster is a tool for brute forcing URLs (Files and Directories) and DNS subdomains.

 **Syntax**